lanl/spiner/doc/sphinx/src/databox.rst

 There is limited functionality for filling a ``DataBox`` with the interpolated values of another ``DataBox``.
 For example, the method

-.. cpp:function:: void DataBox::interpFromDB(const DataBox &src, const Real x);
+.. cpp:function:: void DataBox::interpFromDB(const DataBox &src, const T x);

 allocates the ``DataBox`` to have a rank one lower than ``src`` and fill it with the faster moving elements of ``src`` interpolated to ``x`` in the slowest-moving direction.
 Similarly for

-.. cpp:function:: void DataBox::interpFromDB(const DataBox &src, const Real x2, const Real x1);
+.. cpp:function:: void DataBox::interpFromDB(const DataBox &src, const T x2, const T x1);

 The methods

-.. cpp:function:: DataBox Databox::InterpToDB(const Real x) const;
+.. cpp:function:: DataBox Databox::InterpToDB(const T x) const;

 and

-.. cpp:function:: DataBox Databox::InterpToDB(const Real x2, const Real x1);
+.. cpp:function:: DataBox Databox::InterpToDB(const T x2, const T x1);

 return a new ``DataBox`` object, rather than setting it from a source ``DataBox``.